MECH2-at-Github/MEC2Functions-PROD/README.md

 4. Done!

 # Features
-Top Navigation Buttons:
+Primary Navigation buttons:
   * 3 rows of buttons are available to navigate MEC2.
+All buttons can be used to open a page in a new tab by right clicking on the button.
-    * Row 1: Static, directly opens a page. [ + ] buttons open the page in a new tab.
-The field on the right is for a case number, and clicking [ Notes ] or [ Overview ] on the end opens pages in new tabs.
+  * Row 1: Static, directly opens a page.
+The [ Case # ] field on the right is for a case number, and clicking [ Notes ] or [ Overview ] buttons opens the respective page in a new tab.
 Pressing enter opens CaseOverview.
   * Row 2: (Categories) Static, loads row 3 buttons.
 Does not directly open a page.
   * Row 3: (Page) Dynamic based on row 2 button.
 Directly opens a page.
-  * On page load, the category and page are highlighted.
+	  * On page load, the category button and page button are highlighted.

 * Focus on page load:
   * Almost all pages have a default field or button that is 'focused' on page load to allow for quicker data entry or button press.
 By default, spacebar 'pushes' a focused button.